docker-saigon/docker-saigon-k8s/setup-DigitalOcean/README.md

 ### Test Cluster

-Once the kubernetes cluster has been created, you can test the cluster with following commands
+Once the kubernetes cluster has been created, you can test the cluster on your master node with following commands:

 * `fleetctl list-machines`
 * `kubectl get cs`